engr101staff/engr101matlab/_sources/working_with_images/main.rst

    Desaturation is the process of removing color from all or part of an image (e.g. the blue sea/sky in this image).
 It can produce some pretty cool, dramatic effects.

+What happens if we try to desaturate an RGB image?

 .. youtube:: ATHtSPAy4-w
   :divid: ch05_06_vid_rgb_desaturation
   :height: 315
   :width: 560
   :align: center

-.. admonition :: video Recap
+.. admonition :: Video Recap

   Image desaturation is a good example of a case where RGB colors don't provide an intuitive way to manipulate an image, even though they mimic the way our eyes perceive color.
 We can't identify the blue colors in the background by just looking at the blue channel, because making the color "blue" actually depends on the ratio of all three R, G, and B channels.

-Let's turn to HSV, which is another three-channel representation: hue, saturation, and value.
+For color desaturation, it would be helpful if we could represent our color images a different way!
+In addition to RGB, you can also represent color images using channels for the **hue**, **saturation**, and **value** (HSV) of each pixel.
 Here's the basic idea of each:

-- Hue: "which basic color is it?"
+- **Hue**: "Which basic color is it?"
-- Saturation: "how strong is the color?"
+- **Saturation**: "How strong is the color?"
-- Value: "how bright is it?"
+- **Value**: "How bright is it?"

 .. figure:: img/hsv.png
    :width: 400